ChrstphrHll/npc_gen/students/Ahtye Elhieardacil.md

 ---
 ### Description
 - 1st year Elf Druid in Fiesn
-- curly brunette hair that's put up in a large bun, Amber eyes, and Light Tan skin
+- shoulder length wavy green hair that's plain, Amber eyes, and Light Tan skin
 - Is Sentimental and Immature, and has Balance as their ideal

 ### Organizations